subhalak/Bulk-RNAseq-Analysis---Learnings-from-Workshop/README.md

 # End of Tutorial

 This README provides a full, reproducible workflow for bulk RNA-seq—from raw FASTQ files to biological interpretation of differentially expressed genes.

+## Acknowledgements

+I would like to acknowledge **Smriti Arora** for conducting the workshop that guided the development of this RNA-seq analysis pipeline.